akshaybabloo/Ruby-on-rails-4-notes/README.md

 +------------+--------------+------+-----+---------+----------------+
 ```

-All the migration versioning is located in `schema_migration` table which is located in the mysql.
+All the migration versioning is located in `schema_migration` table which is located in the MySQL.

-Migrations has also done one other thing, that is to write some entries in `/db/schema.rb`, when ever you run a schem rails dumps the schema to this file and this file also shows the current state of the database.
+Migrations have also done one other thing; that is to write some entries in `/db/schema.rb`, when ever you run a schem rails dumps the schema to this file and this file also shows the current state of the database.

 To migrate down type in the following `rake db:migrate VERSION=0` which will output
 ```